afch/DDS-AD9959-Arduino-Shield/README_HW2.x.md

 Web-site: https://gra-afch.com
 Direct link to category:  https://gra-afch.com/product-category/rf-units/

+# What's New in Version 2.х
+* The display on the SH1106 controller has been replaced with SSD1306/SSD1309.
+* A software-controlled clock source switch has been added.
+* A LED indicators of active REF CLK IN.

 # GA_Flasher or xLoader can be used to upload compiled firmware from "Firmware Compiled (.HEX File)" folder: https://github.com/afch/GA_Flasher

 "Firmware Compiled (.HEX File)" - folder contains pre-Compiled firmware (.HEX File), that can be uploaded via "AvrDude", GA_Flasher or any other software for flashing Atmega 2560